 COOKED bones are the most likely to cause trouble as they splinter.
 Old gooey rawhide chews or bones from the butcher that have been around for a few days get rotten and stinky and cause diarrhea.
 If you give things like this, use good sense.
 Bones should be too large to swallow and solid enough that they won't be broken up into smaller chunks.
 We suggest using Nylafloss chew toys.
 If your puppy first learns to prefer bones and rawhide, he probably won't think chew toys are all that great, so use them from the beginning.
 Nylafloss looks like a big thick chunk of nylon rope.
 Puppies like it because they can really sink their teeth into the rope, and it helps keep the teeth clean.

 Like humans, dogs understand the concept of possession and ownership of resources.
 Perhaps also like some humans, dogs can take excessive measures to guard these resources.
 The types of resources can be numerous, but the most common and problematic ones are usually food, objects (toys/chews etc) and particular locations such as their bed, your bed or their crate.

-Where resource guarding manifests itself in dangerous aggression, you should seek the advice of a professional behaviourist who can make a comprehensive assessment of the causes and develop a detailed corrective programme.
-These tips and advice are intended as guidance to help prevent or aid minor cases of this type of behaviour.
+Where resource guarding manifests itself in dangerous aggression, you should seek the advice of a professional behaviorist who can make a comprehensive assessment of the causes and develop a detailed corrective program.
+These tips and advice are intended as guidance to help prevent or aid minor cases of this type of behavior.